Laura has over 20 years' experience as a mixed civil practitioner, specialising in personal injury, clinical negligence and employment law.

 Laura Elfield is head of the mediation team at 9 Gough Square.

-She is accredited by the London School of Mediation both as a civil and commercial mediator and as a workplace and employment mediator.
+She is accredited to undertake civil and commercial mediations as well as workplace and employment mediations.

 Laura can provide facilitative mediation across the range of common law disputes.
 Her legal practice in personal injury, clinical negligence and employment law matters provides an additional dimension to her work as a mediator.
 She can provide evaluative mediation in these areas if so required.